 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available when stacking is enabled.
 TFTP Server IP Enter the TFTP server IP address here.
 When select the IPv4 option, enter the IPv4 address of the TFTP server in the space provided.
 When the IPv6 option is selected, enter the IPv6 address of the TFTP server in the space provided.
 Source File Enter the source filename and path of the firmware file located on the TFTP server here.
 This field can be up to 64 characters long.
 Destination File Enter the destination path and location where the new firmware should be stored on the Switch.
 This field can be up to 64 characters long.
+You can obtain the current directory structure on the Switch in Management > File System .